 With scenery more dramatic than a Kardashian family dinner and as rugged as Chuck Norris’ jaw line, the Blue Mountains National Park is an incredible sight to behold.

-Packed with experiences that cater to all adventure palates, the Blue Mountains really are at the epicentre of adventure in New South Wales.
+The Blue Mountains are packed with experiences that cater to all adventure palates and they really are at the epicentre of adventure in New South Wales.

-With over 100 unique and magical canyons to choose from, there is something for everyone willing to step foot into this vast network, much like the pioneering explorers of yesteryear.
+With over a hundred unique and magical canyons to choose from in the Blue Mountains, there is something for everyone willing to step foot into this vast network, much like the pioneering explorers of yesteryear.

-#2 Hiking and Wild Swimming at The Pool of Silolam
+#2 Hiking And Wild Swimming At The Pool of Siloam

 Both are quite easily accessible; the quiet track off Carleton Road providing the jaw-dropping views of the Three Sisters.
 There’s an easy 1.5km circular route joining the two swimming spots together with the Gordon Falls Picnic Area but the track opens up a world of possibilities for more adventurous hikers as it connects with several trails that cover a large area of the Blue Mountains.